-This shouldn’t come as a surprise to most seasoned ecommerce merchants who ship internationally.
-Every country has different rules on what goods are (and are not!) allowed to be shipped within their borders.
+This shouldn’t come as a surprise to most seasoned brands who ship internationally.
+Every country has different rules on what goods are (and are not) allowed to be shipped within their borders.

 Some of the non-compliant goods under Section 321 include:

 - Goods that need inspection as a condition of release, even if they are under the $800 value

 - Merchandise subject to Anti-Dumping Duty (ADD) or Countervailing Duty (CVD)

 - Goods that are specifically regulated by the Food and Drug Administration (FDA), Food Safety Inspection Service (FSIS), Consumer Product Safety Commission (CPSA0, United States Department of Agriculture (USDA), and National Highway Transport and Safety Administration (NHTSA)